cunnie/brian.cunnie.com/resume/resume.md

 many more.
 I've written blog posts as part of my job as well, and do not include those posts in the above list.

-I play rugby and swim in the San Francisco Bay.
+I swim in the San Francisco Bay and play rugby.

 ### Education